-A class action wage and hour lawsuit in California is one in which a large number of employees with the same or similar grievances against their employer sue their employer collectively as a group.
+In California, a class action wage and hour lawsuit is when multiple employees with similar grievances sue their employer collectively.

-A class action suit is appropriate in situations where the employer was, as a matter of course, violating California wage/hour laws with regard to a number of employees by:
+A class action is appropriate where the employer harmed a number of workers by violating California wage/hour laws by either:

 - Failing to give employees required meal or rest breaks, or requiring them to work during their breaks; or